kks32/phd-thesis-template/README.md

 ### _W2_:I get the package Fancyhdr Warning: \fancyhead's `E` option without twoside option is useless on input line \# or \#.
 What should I do?

 Nothing.
-The warning is because twoside option is also defined in the class, although only oneside option is currently used.
+The warning is because the twoside option is also defined in the class, although only the oneside option is currently used.

 ### _W3_: I get the Class PhDThesisPSnPDF Warning: Unknown or non-standard option 'something'.
 Will see if I can load it from the book class.
 If you get a warning unused global option(s): `something` then the option is not supported! on input line \#.

-You are either trying to use a undefined option or a non-standard option, which is in the book class but not defined in the PhD Thesis Template.
+You are either trying to use a undefined option or a non-standard option which is in the book class but not defined in the PhD Thesis Template.
 If it can be used it will be loaded and you will get no further warnings.
-If not the option you chose is unavailable.
+If not, the option you chose is unavailable.

 ### _W4_: I get LaTeX Warning: Unused global option(s):[something].

 You are trying to load an option that is not supported in the PhDThesisClass and the Book Class.
-Are you sure you are using the right option? check you spelling!
+Are you sure you are using the right option?
+Check your spelling!

 ### _W5_: I get I'm skipping whatever remains of this command line \# of file thesis.aux \@input{Chapter1/chapter1.aux}

 If you are generating a separate abstract for your thesis submission, ignore this warning and good luck with your submission.
-If you are compiling your thesis and see this warning, please change your environment in abstract.tex file to abstract and make sure \includeonly command is commented before the begin{document} environment in thesis.tex file
+If you are compiling your thesis and see this warning, please remove the option `abstract` from the document class.